ASHRAE Announces Groundbreaking Standard to Improve Indoor Air Quality

 R-Zero’s Beam provides the clean air required by ASHRAE’s new standard while consuming 95% less energy than HVAC solutions and being more cost-efficient than HEPA solutions.
 This makes upper-room GUV a more sustainable and cost-effective option for providing clean air.

-This new standard is a reminder of the importance of investing in the health and safety of employees and patrons for businesses, healthcare facilities, schools, and other organizations.
-By investing in indoor air quality, organizations can demonstrate their commitment to public health and help reduce the spread of infectious diseases.
+This new standard is a reminder of the importance of investing in clean air for employees and patrons of businesses, healthcare facilities, schools, and other organizations.
+By investing in indoor air quality, organizations can demonstrate their commitment the people that occupy their spaces.

 ASHRAE Standard 241 is the first step to improving indoor air quality.
 ASHRAE’s official recognition that clean air practices to date are not acceptable begins the journey.
 The tide is changing.
 You’ll hear more about this in the coming years and decades.
 Enhanced air cleaning, like UV-C, will be the norm.